quaxsze/flask_restplus_udata/doc/swagger.rst

 Documenting the fields
 ----------------------

-Every Flask-Restplus field accepts optional arguments used to document the field:
+Every flask-restplus-udata field accepts optional arguments used to document the field:

 - ``required``: a boolean indicating if the field is always set (*default*: ``False``)
 - ``description``: some details about the field (*default*: ``None``)